Open Access publishing agreement: BioMed Central (BMC) / SpringerOpen

 Funding requirements

-• The "corresponding author" of the article is affiliated1) with the University of Vienna on the date of submission.
+• The "corresponding author"1) of the article is affiliated2) with the University of Vienna on the date of submission.

 • The "corresponding author" states "University of Vienna" as their affiliation or as one of their affiliations in the article.

-• A maximum of three BMC/SpringerOpen publications per author per calendar year can be funded.
+• A maximum of three BMC/SpringerOpen publications per author per calendar year can be funded (does not apply to publications resulting from FWF funding).

 • The following applies to articles resulting from EU projects: funding provided by the EU3).